department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/outstanding-debts-FE-documentation.md

 - Number of overpayment debts is pulled from [combined debt portal](https://www.va.gov/manage-va-debt/your-debt) - does not include copays.
 This should be plural if there is more than one debt; singular if there is only one.

-- Last updated date should be the most recent date that any outstanding debt has been updated in [combined debt portal](https://www.va.gov/manage-va-debt/your-debt) - does not include copays.
+- Last updated date should be the most recent date that any overpayment debt has been updated in [combined debt portal](https://www.va.gov/manage-va-debt/your-debt) - does not include copays.

 ---